selsamman/proxily-react-todo/README.md

 ### Deletion Notifications

-The ***ListController*** is composed of a second controller tha manages the deletion notifications which offer the option to undo the completion status of recently ticked off todos.
+The ***ListController*** is composed of a second controller that manages the deletion notifications.
+It offers the option to undo the completion status of recently completed todos.

 ```javascript
 class DeleteNotificationController {